iZettle/sdk-android/Documentation/SDK_CardPaymentRefundResult.md

 ## Extracting the success payload
-A successfull refund contains a payload of type `RefundPayload` which has fields describing the refund.
-They are listed in the table below.
+A successfull refund contains a payload of type `RefundPayload`.
+This has fields describing the refund as listed in the following.

 | Name | Type | Description |
 |:---|:---|:---|